USS Rasher: Third and fourth war patrols, February – June 1944

 Rashers third war patrol from 19 February to 4 April 1944, was conducted in the Java Sea–Celebes Sea area.
-On 25 February she attacked a Japanese convoy off Bali, and sank the cargo ships Tango Maru, killing 3,500 Javanese laborers (Romusha) and prisoners-of-war and Ryusei Maru, killing 5,000 Imperial Japanese Army soldiers.
+On 25 February she attacked a Japanese convoy off Bali.
+First she sank the cargo ships Tango Maru, killing thousands of Imperial Japanese Army soldiers, Javanese rōmusha forced laborers, and Allied prisoners-of-war.
+Later in the same attack she sank Ryusei Maru, killing up to 5,000 of her complement of Japanese Army soldiers, Indian prisoners of war, and rōmusha forced labourers.
 Then, after transiting Makassar Strait into the Celebes Sea, she destroyed the cargo ship Nattai Maru on 3 March.

 On 19 March 1944, Rasher sighted the Japanese submarine Ro-112 as Ro-112 was surfacing in the Java Sea north of Bali off Cape Bungkulan at 08°02′S 115°25′E. Rasher′s watch officer described Ro-112 as a black submarine of the "Ro-51 class."
 At 11:49, Rasher fired four Mark 14 Mod 3 torpedoes at Ro-112, but Ro-112 turned to port and evaded them.
 En route home, however, Rasher met the 2,750-ton freighter Nichinan Maru on 27 March and sank her.Rasher returned to the Makassar Strait-Celebes Sea area for her fourth patrol, from 30 April to 23 June 1944.
 On 11 May, she torpedoed and sank the freighter Choi Maru.
 Next to go down were the converted gunboat Anshu Maru on 29 May and the tanker Shioya Maru in the Celebes Sea off Manado on 8 June.
 On 14 June, the cargo ship Koan Maru went to the bottom, after taking a spread of torpedoes aft and capsizing.